 So if the solution to the problem of income inequality is not income equality, what is it?
 Let us swing in the opposite direction and ask the obvious question.
 What makes income inequality a problem?
 If it is a problem, what is the nature of the problem?And if income equality, which seems the obvious counterargument, is not the solution, what is?

-In a true free enterprise system, neither equality of opportunity nor equality of outcome would exist.
-The failure of the former would be guaranteed by that of the latter.
-Opportunity derives from maximal development of talent, but the conditions of that development are never distributed evenly in any society.
+In a true free enterprise system, neither equality of outcome nor of opportunity would exist.
+The lack of the former would certainly doom the latter.
+Opportunity in large part derives from maximal development of talent, but the conditions of that development are never distributed evenly in any society.
 Why?
 Because prior outcomes advantage some over others, particularly in a generational view.
-One only need compare the products of public versus private elementary and secondary schooling in the U.S. or the potential for success that children of poverty face in competition with their wealthier peers.
+One only need compare the products of public versus private education at all levels in the U.S. or the potential for success that children of poverty face in competition with their wealthier peers.
 It is certainly possible to argue either that such inequality is inevitable and therefore beyond moral judgment or that it is a kind of trans-generational justice: the children properly benefit from the worthiness of their parents.
-The problem is that the latter argument violates one of the central premises of the free enterprise system that produces the inequality: that individuals are entitled to equal opportunity and deserve nothing more or less than the full rewards of their labors.
-And this judgment applies equally to the children of poverty and privilege.
-When confronted with this truth and the implied hypocrisy that accompanies it, defenders of free enterprise fall back on the argument that such inequalities are inevitable and therefore beyond the power of morality to address.
+The problem is that both arguments violate one of the central premises of the free enterprise system that produces the inequality: that individuals are entitled to equal opportunity and deserve nothing more or less than the full rewards of their labors.
+No receiver of privilege seems to regard it as more than her due, for we are all proficient in viewing ourselves in the best light, nor is she likely to regard the poor outcomes suffered by children of poverty and victims of bias as less than theirs.
+When confronted with this truth and the implied hypocrisy that accompanies it, defenders of free enterprise fall back on the argument that such inequalities are inevitable and therefore beyond the power of economies or governments to address.
 And here they make a stronger case.
 For nothing is more obviously true than natural inequality and even the most tender-hearted liberals must face the futility of attempting to achieve an egalitarian condition.

 So they too retreat to a fall-back position, arguing that our economy, while necessarily unequal, should at least be structured to produce more fairness.
 This is the position that takes aim at the growing disparity between the 1% and the 99%, between CEO’s and their employees, and so on.
-But the argument to fairness is fraught with ambiguity.
+But the argument to fairness must fail regardless of the motives of those who weild it.
 The problem is partially due to the meaning of the term, for “fairness” always implies a comparison between two things or persons.
-Doesn’t it mean “distributed according to relative merit”?
-I hear absurd claims by executives that they actually work 204 times harder than their median workers, which justifies the current CEO/worker pay disparity.
-These guys have obviously never put on a roof or poured a highway.
-They would be on firmer ground if they insist that they have 204 times the responsibility of their employees, that their pay is warranted by their crucial decisions and the stakes involved, though perhaps that argument would fail in regard to police officers, nurses, and firemen.
+Doesn’t it mean “distributed according to comparative merit, one to another”?
+But merit is precisely the quality the appeal to fairness is asked to decide upon.
+Lacking that quality, no appeal to fairness can judge what is fair, yet appeals to fairness invariably assume the matter to be settled before comparisons are drawn.
+In truth, fairness is an entirely empty term when applied to qualities rather than quantities unless the comparative factors of merit are specified in advance.
+I hear absurd claims by executives that they actually work 204 times harder than their median workers, that argument used to justify the current CEO/worker pay disparity.
+These guys have obviously never put on a roof or poured a highway, so what does “work harder” denote as a point of comparison?
+They would be on firmer ground if they insist that they have 204 times the responsibility of their employees, that their pay is warranted by their crucial decisions and the stakes involved, though that argument too would fail in regard to police officers, nurses, and firemen.
 But put that aside for a moment and examine on what grounds one determines “fair pay.”
-Is it as simple as what the market decides?
-Is economic fairness synonymous with laissez faire?
-And if it isn’t, what determines fairness?
+The appeal to fairness is a canard, a feint, a lie.
+When presented with proof of that judgment, defenders of economic injustice shrug off fairness as a standard so easily one might expect that they knew its falsity all along.
+That shrug is the gesture of the winner in a rigged game who cares not one whit for fairness of either opportunity or outcome.
+The ace hidden up the sleeve is brute reality of what the market decides.

 They can defend the fairness of the current system by insisting that the appraisal of the unfairness of the system is an error, that it distributes economic rewards fairly as presently structured, that disparities in income and wealth are reflections of relative merit implied by the definition of “fairness.”
 In a working system, they say, talent and work ethic will produce the kinds of disparities we see around us.
 This was the defiant battle cry of Wall Street executives who increased their wealth after the crash of 2008.
 They consider themselves agile risk takers who take profit where they find it just as capitalism dictates.
 In this defense, the thesis is that we still have an economy open to the American dream, that anyone can still make it big, that economic mobility is still possible, etc. In order for this argument to hold, they must also deny that economic inequality is an insurmountable obstacle to self-advancement for those at the bottom, and they can always find some tech genius or mogul who pulled himself up by his own bootstraps.
 Next, they can deflect criticism by pointing to other unfair practices in the workplace, especially deformations produced by government.
 This deflection may work on its own to explain why some are not succeeding in our economy: witness the focus on the deficit and government spending.
 Or it may combine with a spirited defense of free enterprise: the government safety net not only feeds the deficit but robs lower income workers of the incentive to enter the market.
 If they find no willing takers for these approaches, the final resort will be to attempt to defuse their critics by acknowledging the inequalities in the present system but insisting that these are the inevitable by-products of the system we operate by, so issues of fairness cannot arise.
 One might as well complain that baldness is unfair, they say.